Indumathi97/Portfolio_4-Excel/README.md

-# Portfolio-4: 📈Excel
+# Portfolio-4: 📈Excel-Freshco Sales & Inventory Analysis
-Freshco Hypermarket Analysis
 # Description
 This Excel-based capstone project focuses on analyzing Freshco’s retail sales and inventory data to uncover actionable insights for business optimization.
 The dataset includes product-level transactions, stock levels, and regional performance metrics.
 Through structured data cleaning, dynamic dashboards, and formula-driven analysis, the project delivers a comprehensive overview of sales trends, inventory efficiency, and profitability.